 All College Book Club:

 Pick up a copy at either library and join us in the Library conference room in Randolph or Williston.
-You can also read this title online here.
 Contact Bonnie (email@example.com) for details about joining us online.

 Interested in more information and reminders about the book club?
 Need a copy sent to your site?
 Email Veronica: firstname.lastname@example.org